Dario-Galanti/popDMRs_refine/README.md

 Merging of DMRs from different pairwise comparisons in the DMR pipeline directory structure to optain DMRs for the whole dataset.

 [03_extr_mergedDMRs_meth.sh](https://github.com/Dario-Galanti/popDMRs_refine/blob/main/03_extr_mergedDMRs_meth.sh) <br/>
-Extract methylation from the newly merged DMRs from a unionbed file and filter merged DMRs.
+Extract methylation from the newly merged DMRs from a unionbed file and filter merged-DMRs.
 The filtering uses a minimum methylation difference and a minimum proportion of samples which need to show the aforementioned difference, similarly to Minor Allele Frequency filtering often used in population genetics.
 This script needs [average_over_bed.py](https://github.com/Dario-Galanti/EpiWGBS_downstream/blob/main/average_over_bed.py).